IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 declare const InfinityTrueCoopInterface: unknown | undefined;

 if (InfinityTrueCoopInterface !== undefined) {
-  // The user has the True Co-op mod enabled, so now do something }
+  // The user has the True Co-op mod enabled, so now do something.
+}
 ```